-The difference between two results obtained for the same load when the method of balancing the load is changed (in the case of an instrument fitted with a device for extending the selfindication capacity) in two consecutive tests, shall not exceed the absolute value of the maximum permissible error for the applied load.
+The difference between two results obtained for the same load when the method of balancing the load is changed (in the case of an instrument fitted with a device for extending the self-indication capacity) in two consecutive tests, shall not exceed the absolute value of the maximum permissible error for the applied load.

-- 3.7 Test standards - 3.7.1 Weights
+3.7 Test standards

+3.7.1 Weights

 The standard weights or standard masses used for the type examination or verification of an instrument shall principally meet the metrological requirements of OIML R111.
 They shall not have an error greater than 1/3 of the maximum permissible error of the instrument for the applied load.
-If class E2 equivalent weights or better are used as standard weights it is allowed that their uncertainty rather than their error is not greater than 1/3 of the maximum permissible error and the estimated long-term stability is taken into account.
+If they belong to class E2 or better it is allowed that their uncertainty rather than their error is not greater than 1/3 of the maximum permissible error of the instrument for the applied load, provided that the actual conventional mass and the estimated long-term stability is taken into account.